 Sinaaqpagiaqtuut/The Long-Cut is made possible by the generous support of the RBC Emerging Canadian Artist Program, Canadian North Airlines, and the Horace W. Goldsmith Foundation as well as the Canada Council for the Arts, Cape Dorset District Education Authority, Qikiqtani Inuit Association, Canada House, British Museum, Ontario Arts Council, The Government of Nunavut, TakingITGlobal, and XYZ STORAGE.
 Additional support is provided by the City of Toronto, Billy Bishop Airport, Ira Gluskin & Maxine Granovsky, Richard M.Ivey, Rosamond Ivey, and Tim & Frances Price.

-Image Credit: Embassy of Imagination, Sinaaqpagiaqtuut/The Long-Cut, 2019.
+Image Credit: Embassy of Imagination, Sinaaqpagiaqtuut/The Long-Cut, procession at The Bentway as part of the 2019 Toronto Biennial of Art.
+Photo: Triple Threat.
+Courtesy Toronto Biennial of Art.
 Contributors: Embassy of Imagination 2019 participants, PA System, Ooloosie Ashevak, Mathew Nuqingaq, Jamasee Pitseolak, Pitseolak Pootoogook, Evie Kelly, Leah Mersky, Moises Frank, Brandon Webster, Parr Josephee, Cie Taqiasuk, Iqaluk Ainalik, Saaki Nuna, Taqialu Pudlat, David Pudlat, Janine Manning, Kunu Pudlat, Aggiu Ashevak, Kevin Allooloo, Salomonie Ashoona, Natalie Baird x Jonny Lush and the Pang Photo Club.
-Photo: PA System.

 250 Fort York Blvd